outlandi-co/reading-notes/reading-notes/code-102/code-102-class-08.md

 **How many times will a while loop execute?**

--It all depends on the specified condition set that the loop will be executed.
+- It all depends on the specified condition set that the loop will be executed.